WHY WOMEN ARTISTS STILL CASH IN LESS

 Women were shut out for generations, so it makes sense that the market still undervalues their work.
 Yet looking forward, I can also notice the shifts.
 While it's complex, it is indeed a record for Frida, for women in the arts, when you zoom in.

-And for anyone like me, trying to understand the art world, watching this slowly change is honestly kind of thrilling.
+And while the gap is still very real, the narrative is shifting.
+And for anyone like me, trying to navigate and understand this art world from the inside, watching this slowly change is honestly kind of thrilling.

 Comments